 - Deal with any inquiries arising out of your notices which cannot be dealt with by phone or in writing

-23. Visits to the registration office will be kept as brief as possible, with physical distancing measures put in place by the local authority.
-Scottish Government guidance on face coverings recommends the use of a face covering in an enclosed environment.
+23. In line with good practice within newly-opened registration offices, visits to the office will be kept as brief as possible, with physical distancing measures put in place by the local authority.
+Scottish Government guidance on face covering recommends the use of a face covering in an enclosed environment.
 This includes registration offices.
 Be prepared to show identification and be aware that you may be asked to remove your face covering.

 24. Not all registration offices may be open.
-Please check your local authority website to see which offices the council is planning to open during Phase 2, and their hours of operation.
+Please check your local authority website to see which offices the council is operating during Phase 3, and their hours of operation.

 Issuing the marriage or civil partnership schedule

 25. Once the registrar has processed the marriage or civil partnership notice, the registrar will prepare a marriage or civil partnership schedule.

 26. If your marriage is to be solemnised, or your civil partnership registered, by a civil registrar, the registrar will keep the schedule to complete on the day.

 27. If you are having a religious or belief marriage or civil partnership, one of the parties will need to visit the registration office to collect the schedule to be completed on the day.
 After the marriage or civil partnership has taken place, please return the completed schedule to the registration office by post, again in order to minimise physical contact.